ApryseSDK/pdftron-flutter/API.md

 #### readOnly
 bool, defaults to false.

 Defines whether the viewer is read-only.
-If true, the UI will not allow the user to change the document.
+If true, the UI will not allow the user to edit the document.

 ```dart
 config.readOnly = true;